 - Managing Director

 The role of an Investment banker varies depending on the level of experience.
-Junior bankers, like an analysts or associates spend a lot of time preparing financial modeling, working on company research, presentations and deal execution.
+Junior bankers, like analysts or associates, spend a lot of time preparing financial modeling, working on company research, presentations, and deal execution.
 But on the other hand senior bankers such as the directors or the managing directors, spend more time in building client relations, giving strategic advice, and winning new business opportunities for their bank.